 Monitoring and protecting the quality of Minnesota lakes and streams is a major concern for many state and local agencies.
-However, because of expense and time requirements for ground-based monitoring, it is impractical to monitor more than a small fraction of this large resource by conventional field methods.
+However, the expense and time requirements for ground-based monitoring, make it impractical to monitor more than a small fraction of this large resource by conventional field methods.
 The use of remote sensing is a cost-effective way to gather the information needed for water quality assessments in lake-rich areas.

 University of Minnesota researchers have been working since 1996, to research and develop remote sensing-based approaches to monitor water resources.
 They have been joined by resource managers from local and state agencies.
 Together they are committed to developing remote sensing as a cost-effective way to acquire information on lakes, streams, and wetlands.